-The Oil Seal Manufacturing Industry is committed to provide functional, efficient radial lip seals for all applications.
-If a sealing system leaks, it is most important that the manufacturer be provided with as much data about the sealing system and its environment as possible in order to provide a timely and correct solution.
+The Oil Seal Manufacturing Industry is committed to providing functional, efficient radial lip seals for all applications.
+If a sealing system leaks, it is most important that the manufacturer is provided with as much data about the sealing system and its environment as possible in order to provide a timely and correct solution.
 The mere return of a leaking seal is not sufficient information on which to base corrective action.
 The following is a Leakage Analysis Guide prepared by the Technical Committee of the Oil Seal Subdivision of the Rubber Manufacturers Association**.

 There are four elements to any sealing system.
 They are:

 - The sealing device

 - The shaft or running surface